MtSamsonite/ha-cbus2mqtt/README.md

 tcp_or_serial is used to determine which of the following two cmqttd parameters are employed: --serial or –tcp.
 ### cbus_connection_string
 In here you need to enter the connection string that will be passed to cmqttd for your serial or tcp connection. (selected in the field above).

-Serial interfaces
+#### Serial interfaces

-A serial connection requires a valid path to your serial device and would be something like one of the following /dev/ttyS0,
+A serial connection requires a valid path to your serial device and would be something like one of the following

+/dev/ttyS0,

 /dev/ttyS1, or

 /dev/serial/by-id/usb-XXXX_XXXX-XXXX

+#### TCP/IP Connection

-For an IP connection enter the IP address of your CNI or CBUS IP gateway followed by a colon (:) and then the port number.
+For a TCP/IP connection enter the IP address of your CNI or CBUS IP gateway followed by a colon (:) and then the port number.
 By default the CNI uses port number 10001.
 So for example a valid entry in here would be something like 192.168.1.131:10001

 The Connection string is used as the value for cmqttd parameters --serial or --tcp dependant on the option selected for either serial or IP connection.